Confbase/schema/README.md

 To run unit tests, run `go test -v ./...`.

 There is only one formatting test.
 It ensures all .go source files are gofmt'd.
-Run `git ls-files | grep '.go$' | xargs gofmt -l` to list all non-gofmt'd files in your local branch.

 The end-to-end tests require bash.